rozbb/readtomyshoe/README.md

     * Select "Cloud Text-to-Speech API"
 * Now copy your API key to the clipboard

-Once you've got your API key, you need to give it to the readtomyshoe server:
+Once you've got your API key, you need to give it to the ReadToMyShoe server:

 * Create a new file in the `server/` directory, called `gcp_api.key`
 * Paste the API key into that file